 The First Step

 You'll start with having any current nail polish removed.
 If you don't like the damage that over-the-counter polish remover inflicts on your nails (i.e., the toxins are drying), you can bring your own chemical-free remover.
 Next, your nails will be shaped and filed.
 There are many ways you can have your nails shaped from rounded to square-tipped.
 Trust your nail technician’s advice; some nails will break much easier if they are shaped wrong.
-A good rule-of-thumb is to go with the natural shape of your nail because it will ensure stronger nails.

 After shaping your nails, the nail technician will apply a cuticle cream and push your cuticles down.
 Many doctors do not recommend to have your cuticles trimmed since it could lead to infections and irritation, but a lot of people prefer it because it makes nails appear longer.
 Regularly cutting your cuticles can lead to jagged edges when they grow back in, so feel free to ask your manicurist to skip this step if you'd like.